ying-teaching/python-book/docs/ch05_function/notes/function.md

 You can have as many parameters as you want, but it is not a good idea to have more than five parameters.
 You way want to split your function into small functions or compose parameters when there are too many parameters.

-As the naming of variables and functions, you should give meaningful names to the function parameters because they are used as variables in the function code.
+Similar to the naming of variables and functions, you should give meaningful names to the function parameters because they are used as variables in the function code.

 ### Default Argument